Bronze Age necropolis of Byblos: Description

 Remains of the Temple of the Obelisks, Byblos.

 The necropolis consists of a series of undisturbed interconnected underground rock-cut tombs, designed to house the elite of Byblos during the Bronze Age.
 The tombs were strategically placed just outside the sacred acropolis, where the temples and royal palaces were located, but extended beneath the walls towards the temple complexes.
 This positioning was intentional, as it allowed the elite to be buried as close as possible to their rulers, symbolizing their status both in life and in death.
 The layout of the tombs also suggests a possible connection to the temple of the Obelisks, one of the largest temples on the acropolis, which may indicate a link to an ancestor cult.

 Dating and finds

 The necropolis dates back to the Bronze Age, a period during which Byblos was a thriving trade hub, particularly known for its export of Lebanese cedar wood to Egypt.
 The tombs have yielded numerous valuable and finely crafted artifacts.
+Historical finds recovered during the last few years from the "elite tombs" support evidence of this commercial and cultural exchange with Ancient Egypt.